xinyangl5722/sep11-freedom-project/blog/entry04.md

 })
 ```
 So now, my camera is focused on the green bean sprite.
 The camera is a bit shaky.
 Probably it's because my green bean sprite is on a boy sprite instead of a block sprite.

+### EDP
+I'm still at the **planning the solution**, but I'm getting closer to **making the prototype**.
+I firgured out the main compartments for an obstacle course currently.
+However, I still need to figure out how to create scenes for each part of the game.
+I still have a lot of stuff to learn but I think I will be getting there.

+### Skills
+One skill I have developed was **creatiivity**.
+I learned to create new ideas for my game in the second level and decided to make an obby instead.
+I also developed my skill of **how to learn**.
+I learned how to make the basics of an obby such as making a sprite being solid which can be on top of using the `isStatic: true` code.
+In addition, I had also learned to make the camera focused onto the main sprite going to the obstacle course by using the `camPos` and using the `player.pos` to focus on the player.

+### Summary
+In short, I created the basics for an obstacle course.
+I made the camera focusing onto the player, and I created a basic platform for the player to just walk and jump around on.
+Next step is to find out how to create a scene and connecting those one by one.

 [Previous](entry03.md) | [Next](entry05.md)